B1129E5/LP-RDI/Documentation/DeployRDIAutomationAccount.md

 ```

 ## Create a Secret for the App
 1. Execute these following commands to generate a secret (needed if you use RDI Automation script).
-Copy the $secret.SecretText, you need it for the RDI automation script.
+**Copy the result of $secret.SecretText in notepad, you'll need it for the RDI automation script.**

 ```powershell
 $appObjectId = $RDIAppID.Id